|

 I have visited Ranthambore two times, during November 1995 and October 1998, and I saw wild tigers on both visits.

 Situated between the Vindhya and Aravali range of hills, Ranthambore is one of Rajasthan's last remaining sizeable area of forest and savannah.
 The terrain changes dramatically from the flat topped Vindhya hills to the sharp and conical Aravali hills.
 Elevations in the park range from 200 meters to 500 meters above sea level.
 The landscape is rugged with hills, rocky escarpments and valleys containing lakes and rivers.
 Ranthambore's forests are of the tropical dry deciduous type and were once part of the jungles covering central India.
 The most prominent tree in Ranthambore's forests is the dhok, an extremely hardy tree, capable of withstanding prolonged droughts.
-Ranthambore has a rich diversity of plants and animals with over 200 species of birds, 30 species of mammals including the tiger and 12 species of reptile.
-Ranthambore holds several permanent lakes complete with lurking crocodiles.
-The three biggest lakes are Padam talab, Malik talab and Rajbagh.
-Commonly observed wildlife includes peacocks, langurs, wild boars, spotted deer (chital), sambar deer, blue bull (nilgai), Indian gazelle (chinkara), black buck and crocodiles.
+Ranthambore tiger reserve has a rich diversity of plants and wildlife including tigers and crocodiles and over 200 species of birds.
+Ranthambore also has several permanent lakes.
+Commonly observed wildlife includes langurs, sambar deer, blue bull (nilgai), Indian gazelle (chinkara), black buck, wild boars, spotted deer (chital), peacocks and crocodiles.

 Ranthambore tiger reserve is located in the state of Rajasthan, India.
 About 130 km to the southeast of Jaipur.
 The nearest train station is Sawai Madhopur on the Bombay-Jaipur railway line and located 12 km from Ranthambore.